OpenTreeOfLife/reference-taxonomy/doc/method/discussion.md

 The Open Tree Taxonomy is most similar to the GBIF taxonomy, in the sense that both are a synthesis of existing taxonomies rather than a curated taxonomy.
 The GBIF method is yet unpublished, save for a few blog posts.
 Once the GBIF method is available, it would be interesting to compare the two approaches.

+In addition to taxonomy synthesis, the methods described here could also be used as as a sanity check when curating and publishing taxonomies.
+Could detect logical erros, duplications, etc.

 * general remarks on the method
     * artifacts, e.g. (a,b,c,d,e)f + ((a,b)g,(c,e)h)f, you can't win